This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Maine’s statute of limitations on medical malpractice determines the time limit you have to submit your case.
 You must file within three years of the medical negligence incident.

 There is an exception for minors.
-They have six years from the date of the injury or by the of 21 (whichever comes first).[1]
+They have six years from the date of the injury or within three years of reaching the age of majority.[1]

 Discuss Damages with Your Lawyer